Saturday B.A. Degree Completion Program at SSU

 Most of the interesting questions do not stop short at disciplinary boundaries.
 By arranging our courses around major themes, we are able to juxtapose a variety of readings that illuminate one another, and jostle around in the mind.
 That jostling is what we call learning.

 A B.A. in Liberal Studies provides excellent preparation for students interested in careers in teaching, counseling, social work, public service, law, or business, as well as graduate work in the social sciences and humanities.
-For more information, see Career Opportunities for Liberal Studies Graduates.
+For more information about the many things you can do with a Liberal Studies degree, see our Career Opportunities page.

 Prospective students are strongly encouraged to attend an information meeting.
 This is the best way to get in-depth information about the program.
 Meetings are held twice per semester on the Sonoma State campus, and provide a comprehensive overview of the philosophy, requirements, and organization of the program.